QuantConnect/lean-cli/README.md

 Options:
-  --output DIRECTORY              Directory to store results in (defaults to PROJECT/backtests/TIMESTAMP) --debug [pycharm|ptvsd|vsdbg|rider]
+  --output DIRECTORY              Directory to store results in (defaults to PROJECT/backtests/TIMESTAMP) --detach                        Run the backtest in a detached Docker container and return immediately --debug [pycharm|ptvsd|vsdbg|rider]
                                   Enable a certain debugging method (see --help for more information) --data-provider [Local|QuantConnect|Bloomberg]